fhnishida/fhnishida-fhnishida.github.io/content/project/rec5004/sec2/_index.md

 seq(from = 1, to = 1, by = ((to - from)/(length.out - 1)),
     length.out = NULL, ...)

-from, to: the starting and (maximal) end values of the sequence.
-Of length 1 unless just from is supplied as an unnamed argument.
+- from, to: the starting and (maximal) end values of the sequence.
-by:	number, increment of the sequence. length.out: desired length of the sequence.
-A non-negative number, which for seq and seq.int will be rounded up if fractional.
+- by:	number, increment of the sequence.
+- length.out (length): desired length of the sequence.
 ```
 - Note que todos argumentos já possuem valores pré-definidos, então podemos montar sequências de maneiras distintas.
 - Considerando o preenchimento dos argumentos `from` e `to`, podemos: